 Country Director - Tanzania

-The Executive Board of the Stichting PharmAccess Group Foundation operates as the Executive Board of Stichting PharmAccess International.
+The Executive Board of the Stichting PharmAccess Group Foundation operates as the statutory board for all the underlying foundations within the organization, including Stichting PharmAccess International.

 Members of the Executive Board of Stichting PharmAccess Group Foundation are:

 The Supervisory Board of Stichting PharmAccess Group Foundation supervises the Executive Board of Stichting PharmAccess Group Foundation in its role of Statutory Board for all underlying foundations, including Stichting PharmAccess International.